AI: Work enhancement or replacement?

 This was an unprecedented situation for employers.
 They were used to flexible working requests only being submitted occasionally – perhaps a returning parent from shared parental leave, or an employee wanting to spend more time caring for a relative.
 Never before had there been a time where much of the entire working population considered submitting a formal flexible working request – nor, indeed, when employers had to navigate dealing with such a volume of requests.

-The statutory process for employees to follow is relatively well-trodden.
-Employees with at least 26 weeks’ continuous employment can make a request for flexible working under the statutory scheme for any reason.
 An employee triggers the procedure by making a written request.
-The employer then has a three-month decision period within which to consider the request, discuss it with the employee and notify the employee of the outcome.
+The employer then has a two-month decision period within which to consider the request, discuss it with the employee and notify the employee of the outcome.
 The employer must deal with the application in a reasonable manner.
 The employer can only refuse a request for one (or more) of the eight reasons set out in the legislation.
 These eight grounds are as follows:

 An employee can complain to an employment tribunal for a variety of reasons about the employer’s response to their flexible working request, including failure to deal with the request in a reasonable manner or within the three-month period.

-Only an employee can make a flexible working request and only one request can be made in any 12 month period.
+An employee can make a flexible working request from day one, and two requests can be made in any 12 month period.
 The change requested could be in relation to:

 The application must be in writing and state that it is an application under the formal procedure.
 It must also state the change being requested.
 The employer must then deal with the request reasonably.
 Broadly, that means dealing with the request within the decision period, relying on one of the eight grounds for refusing a request, discussing the request with the employee, providing an outcome and allowing the employee the right of appeal.
 Most employers have flexible working policies which will set out the requirements for making a request and the process the employer will follow upon receipt of a request.